solstheman/alph-a-row/README.md

 **This code skeleton is just for illustrative purposes, feel free to move stuff around or do anything a different way** The front-end should be responsible for displaying the content and functionality, while the backend should do the actual calculations.
+Please keep the frontend in Javascript and the backend in python if possible.

 First, cd into "api" and run: